 Flower cluster

-Introduced decades ago in India, Sri Lanka and Kenya, it is cultivated there as a shade tree, to shade crops such as tea (Camellia sinensis) and coffee (Coffea arabica), because of its fast growth and good adaptation to tropical highland climates.
-It is also cultivated for fuelwood, including firewood and charcoal, protective windbreaks and honey production.
+Agroforestry: Introduced decades ago in India, Sri Lanka and Kenya, it is cultivated there as a shade tree to shade crops such as tea (Camellia sinensis) and coffee (Coffea arabica) due to its fast growth and good adaptation to tropical highland climates.
+It is also grown for fuelwood, including firewood and charcoal, protective windbreaks and honey production.

 Silky Oak honey (Courtesy: Malfroy's Gold)